fsuri/Pequin-Artifact/README.md

 **Peloton**.
 [Peloton](https://github.com/cmu-db/peloton) is a fully fledged SQL database based on [Postgres](https://www.postgresql.org/).
 Our unreplicated Peloton prototype adopts our non Pesto-specific optimizations, and is run in-memory on a dedicated server proxy.
 Clients connect to the proxy, which sequences operations within the same transaction, and executes operations from different transactions in parallel.

-**Peloton-SMR** is a strawman system that modularly layers Peloton atop BFT state machine replication (SMR).
+**Peloton-SMR** is a straw man system that modularly layers Peloton atop BFT state machine replication (SMR).
 We instantiate Peloton-SMR in two flavors, **Peloton-Smart** and **Peloton-HS** which, respectively, layer Peloton atop [BFT-SMaRt](https://github.com/bft-smart/library), and [HotStuff](https://github.com/hot-stuff/libhotstuff).
 For correctness, SMR-based designs require deterministic execution on each replica: this demands either sequential execution -- which drastically limits performance --, or implementation of sophisticated custom parallel execution engines.
 Pesto, in contrast, allows for optimal parallelism by design.
 For maximum generosity to the baselines, we opt to relax the determinism requirement for Peloton-SMR: we allow replicas to freely execute transactions in parallel, and designate a "primary" replica to respond to clients to ensure serializability.
 This system configuration is explicitly NOT FAULT TOLERANT, but simulates the optimal upper-bound on achievable performance.

 > **[NOTE]** The Peloton-SMR prototype *can* be operated with sequential execution (true SMR) but performance will suffer significantly (i.e. the benefit of Pesto will become even larger).
 Pesto's design, in contrast, is naturally parallel which drastically simplifies execution; there is no need for implementation of complex and custom deterministic parallel execution engines.